g1aedr/Evader_agent/README.md

-This is a simple Evader agent for Game 9 of Scientific Python for Engineering course.
+This is a simple Evader agent for Game 9 of the Scientific Python for Engineers course.